Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Literature Review

-After the scenario-predict step, our ScPO approach moves to the scenario-optimize step.
+After the scenario-predict step, our ScenPO approach moves to the scenario-optimize step.
 For this, we employ two-stage stochastic programming.
 The Progressive Hedging Algorithm (PHA) is a horizontal decomposition method for large-scale problems proposed by \citet{rockafellar1991scenarios}, which has theoretical convergence properties when all decision variables are continuous.
 It can be effectively used as a heuristic when applied to problems with discrete decision variables, as in this study's case of data-driven online inventory routing.
 Whereas the PHA has applications in many supply chain management problems \citep{hvattum2009using, dong2015joint, kim2015optimal, hu2019multi, jalilvand2021effective, dong2022resilient}, \citet{hvattum2009using} is the only work that has explored the PHA in the context of the stochastic inventory routing.
-We employ the PHA for one of the two-stage stochastic programming formulations within the scenario-optimize step of ScPO.
+We employ the PHA for the \textit{TS} stochastic programming formulation within the scenario-optimize step of ScenPO.